vicente-gonzalez-ruiz/SVC/README.md

 ~~~

 Input:
-S = number of spatial resolutions.
+L = number of spatial resolutions.
 F[] = the sequence of frames to encode.

 Output:
 The code-stream.

 Algorithm:
-0. s <- S. i <- 0.
+0. l <- L. i <- 0.
-1. Generate the S-levels pyramid of frame F[2i], ranging them from n-1 (the smaller one) to 0 (the larger one).
+1. Generate the L-levels pyramid of frame F[2i], ranging them from n-1 (the smaller one) to 0 (the larger one).
-2. Generate the S-levels pyramid of frames F[2i+1] and F[2i+2], ranging them from n-1 to 0.
+2. Generate the L-levels pyramid of frames F[2i+1] and F[2i+2], ranging them from n-1 to 0.
-3. Create a prediction for Level s-2 of F[2i+1] using the Level s-1 of F[2i] and F[2i+2] as references, and replace the Level l-2 of Frame 2i+1 by the differences.
+3. Create a prediction for Level l-2 of F[2i+1] using the Level l-1 of F[2i] and F[2i+2] as references, and replace the Level l-2 of Frame 2i+1 by the differences.
-4. Encode the Prediction Error s-2 (level s-2).
+4. Encode the Prediction Error l-2 (level l-2).
-5. s <- s-1.
+5. l <- l-1.
-6. Go to 3, while s > 0.
+6. Go to 3, while l > 0.
-7. s <- L.
+7. l <- L.
 5. Generate the pyramid of differences for Frame 2i.
 Encode it.
 6. i <- i+2 and go to 2, until reached the end of the GOF.